alexxnieto/anatomy-of-culinary-success/README.md

 To begin the analysis, two primary datasets were merged: the **recipes** dataset (containing information such as preparation time, ingredients, and nutritional values) and the **ratings** dataset (containing individual user ratings for each recipe).

-The merge was performed on the shared key column, `recipe_id`, using an **inner join** to ensure that only recipes with at least one corresponding rating were included in the resulting dataset.
+The merge was performed on the shared key column, `recipe_id`, using an **left join**.
+I then filled all missing `rating`s with 0.
+This is because missingness in this column means no users rated the recipe thus having a 0 rating.

 After merging, an **`avg_rating`** column was created to represent the **average user rating** for each recipe.